-Watching the Vancouver Fireworks from the Water
+Watching From the Water

 There are Celebration of Light sightseeing cruises that let you watch the fireworks from the water, and private boats are allowed, with some restrictions.
 If you're planning to moor your boat in English Bay, be aware that boats are limited to areas outside a set perimeter, so they don't get too close to the fireworks barge.
 Organizers of the event advise that anyone not experienced with operating a boat at night might want to watch from the shore instead.

 Free Shorefest Concerts Before the Fireworks at English Bay Beach

 The free concert series Shorefest, one of the largest free music concerts in Vancouver, takes place each night of the Fireworks Competition at Sunset Beach (the beach just south of English Bay Beach; it's within close walking distance).
 The concerts directly precede the fireworks.